 The Best Used Bike Shops in Toronto

 On warm summer days, a crew of bike fanatics assembles in front of this shop on College near Ossington, no doubt drawn by the vintage steel frames that adorn the walls bearing names like Cinelli, Copi, and Colnago.
 This is pretty much the best place in the city to get a vintage single speed.
-Oh, and the best part is that shop owner Cam Zalewski will come in for customers who can't make it during regular business hours.
 More »

 Around since 1931, Newson's does both a bike and hockey equipment exchange.
 As far as the former goes, it's a good shop to trade in an existing bike to move into something new or to snag a deal on a refurbished ride.
 In other words, if you have bike riding kids, it's a smart place to go to get them the next size up.
 There's adult bikes too, but the selection isn't as robust.
 More »

 This DIY lover's paradise in Parkdale is a great place to find genuine deals on used frames and refurbished bikes.
 Complete bikes start at $50 (that'll get you a true beater), but the best way to do it here is to build a bike up from scratch under the watchful eye of the staff, who will pitch in with instructions and advice.
 A registered non-profit, Bike Pirates "sells" used parts by donation.
 More »

 Wheel Excitement does a big bike rental service in the summer months thanks to its waterfront-facing location on Queens Quay.
 But in addition to rental and repair service, the shop has a steady stable of used bikes on offer.
 If you're looking for a ride that's more about utility than strutting, this is a good option.
 More »